Eric Willmot: Early life and education

 Eric Paul Willmot was born on 31 January 1936 in Queensland.

-He was educated first at various Queensland schools, then obtained his BSc and DipEd at the University of Newcastle, in New South Wales.
+He was educated first at various Queensland schools, then obtained his Bachelor of Science and Diploma of Education at the University of Newcastle, in New South Wales.

 In 1980 he obtained his Master of Education (Research) in 1980 at the University of Canberra.

 Career

 After obtaining his Master of Education, Willmot joined the faculty of the Australian National University.
 At the time he was considered the first Indigenous principal of the Australian Institute of Aboriginal Studies from 1981 to 1984 (later known as AIATSIS).

 Willmot later joined the James Cook University as Professor of Education.

 He retired from public administration in 1994 to then do engineering research in private enterprise.
 He spent a lot of time in his shed working on his inventions, but few ever made it to market as (in the words of his daughter, Haidi), he "was not a businessman".

 Other positions held by Willmot included Director of Research at the ANU, Deputy Secretary of the Department of Aboriginal Affairs, and Chief Education Officer in the ACT Department of Education.

 He wrote Pemulwuy, The Rainbow Warrior, a novel about an Aboriginal man whom he suggested was a resistance hero to colonialism.
 According to his daughter Haidi, writing was "his joy, his passion, and his escape".